 Benefits of Payroll Debit Cards

-Employees with a debit card do not need to carry around lots of cash, which could be stolen.
-If an employee's card is stolen or lost, most companies offer fraudulence protection and will give the employee a new card.
+- Reliability: Employees with a debit card do not need to carry around lots of cash, which could be stolen.
+If an employee's card is stolen or lost, most companies offer fraud protection and will give the employee a new card.

-This accounts for nearly 17 million adults, according to a 2011 survey by the Federal Deposit Insurance Corporation).
-These employees cannot participate in direct deposit options for payment because they do not have bank accounts.
+- No Need for a Bank Account: Over 8 million households are “unbanked,” meaning that they do not have a bank account, according to a 2017 survey by the Federal Deposit Insurance Corporation.
+These employees cannot participate in direct deposit options for payment.
 Thus, these employees typically have to rely on check-cashing services to cash their paychecks, which can be expensive.

 The Drawbacks to Payroll Debit Cards

-Payroll debit cards appear to be a win-win situation: the employer saves money by issuing checks, and the employee receives a reliable payment that she can use in a variety of ways.
-However, there are a number of potential drawbacks to these cards:
+Payroll debit cards appear to be a win-win situation: the employer saves money by not issuing checks, and the employee receives a reliable payment that she can use in a variety of ways.
+However, there are a number of potential drawbacks to these cards.

 Most employees who do not want to be paid via payroll debit card can simply opt to select a different payment method, such as a paycheck or direct deposit.
 However, some employers have mandated the use of payroll cards, leading to legal issues.
-Recently, an employee at a McDonald's franchise sued the franchise for forcing her to use a payroll card arguing that she should be given other options.
+An employee at a McDonald's sued the franchise for forcing her to use a payroll card, arguing that she should be given other options.

 If you want to opt out of your company's payroll debit card plan, but are not given the option to do so, you should first try discussing the issue with your employer (if possible, through the human resources department).